ebiggs/thoughts/README.md

 Interesting that in clock math zero is 12.
 For that reason it can be less confusing to call 0/12 the identity element. i.e. a + identity is a and identity + a is a.
 It's the thing that does nothing under the operation.

-Another neat algebraic pattern is the existence of inverse elements. we call a' the inverse of a, and say that (a + a') == (a' + a) == identity
++ Existence of inverses - Another neat algebraic pattern is the existence of inverse elements. we call a' the inverse of a, and say that
+(a + a') == (a' + a) == identity

 + in arithmatic: (-3 + 3) == (3 + -3) == 0